dbt-labs/docs.getdbt.com/website/snippets/_legacy-sl-callout.md

-:::important Upgrade to access the new dbt Semantic Layer
+:::important Upgrade to access the latest dbt Semantic Layer

-The dbt Semantic Layer has undergone a [significant revamp](https://www.getdbt.com/blog/dbt-semantic-layer-whats-next/), improving governance, introducing a new API, and making it more efficient to define and query metrics.
-The legacy Semantic Layer, available in dbt v1.5 or lower, is no longer supported and won't receive any code fixes.
+The dbt Semantic Layer has undergone a [significant revamp](https://www.getdbt.com/blog/dbt-semantic-layer-whats-next/), introducing new features such as dbt Semantic Layer APIs.
+The APIs integrate with data applications, such as Tableau and Google Sheets, to query metrics and unlock insights.

-**Who does this affect?** Anyone who uses the legacy Semantic Layer.
-The new Semantic Layer is available to [Team or Enterprise](https://www.getdbt.com/pricing/) multi-tenant dbt Cloud plans [hosted in North America](/docs/cloud/about-cloud/regions-ip-addresses) (more regions coming soon).
-You must be on dbt v1.6 or higher to access it.
-Users on dbt Cloud Developer plans or dbt Core users can use MetricFlow to only define and test metrics locally.
+If you're reading this message, you're either using an older version of our documentation or currently use the legacy Semantic Layer.

-**What’s changed?** The dbt_metrics package has been [deprecated](https://docs.getdbt.com/blog/deprecating-dbt-metrics) and replaced with [MetricFlow](/docs/build/about-metricflow?version=1.6), a new framework for defining metrics in dbt.
-This means dbt_metrics is no longer supported after dbt v1.5 and won't receive any code fixes.
+As of December 15th, 2023, dbt Metrics and the legacy dbt Semantic Layer (v1.5 and lower) will no longer be supported.
+To benefit from the latest features, upgrade to the most [recent version](/guides/migration/sl-migration) of dbt and embrace the enhanced dbt Semantic Layer, powered by MetricFlow.

-**What should you do?** If you're using the legacy Semantic Layer, we **highly** recommend you [upgrade your dbt version](/docs/dbt-versions/upgrade-core-in-cloud) to dbt v1.6 or higher to use the new dbt Semantic Layer.
-To migrate to the new Semantic Layer, refer to the dedicated [migration guide](/guides/migration/sl-migration) for more info.
+After this date, dbt Labs won't offer support, bug fixes, or security updates for these deprecated features.
+Documentation for them will be discontinued, and they will be removed from the dbt Cloud user interface.

 :::